-Local airspace is defined using height above ground, height relative to local airports, and for the upper ceiling levels, standard pressure flight level.
-The organiser will provide an official reference altitude in both feet and meters for the launch point for the day (this will always be the same for the same site), and a standard pressure altitude in both meters and feet at the time of the briefing (this will change each day with the weather).
+Local airspace is defined using height above ground level (AGL) or Mean Sea Level (MSL) height relative to local airports (both based on the barometric altitude using the QNH of the day), and for the upper ceiling levels, standard pressure flight level based on QNE.
+For tasks that have local airspace defined by the barometric altitude based on QNH, the organiser will provide an official reference altitude in both feet and meters for the launch point for the day (this will always be the same for the same site), and a pressure setting (QNH) for the flying day (this will change each day with the weather).
 This information to be clearly displayed on the task board.